 The term “archives” certainly has myriad meanings but at Sandy Spring Museum it refers to documents in our historic collection that provide first-hand evidence of events and experiences; within the archives are the musings, reflections, and records of the very architects of our shared history, of our collective memory.
-Items such as diaries, letters, minutes, deeds and a dizzying array of other documents fill the aisles of our collections storage, all awaiting discovery of the stories held within.
+Items such as diaries, letters, minutes, deeds, and a dizzying array of other documents fill the aisles of our collections storage, all awaiting the discovery of the stories held within.

 The Sandy Spring Museum Archives comprises close to 10,000 individual items; more than half are original materials with sixty-five percent of these dating between 1850 and 1950.
 The collection also includes over 1700 items of locally-relevant printed ephemera as well as original reproductions and commemorative publications related to historic institutions and businesses.